-Cholesterol is a precurser to bile – as well as vitamin D – and many studies have shown that it plays an important role in the protection against infection, numerous kinds of toxins as well as radiation damage.
+Cholesterol is a precursor to bile – as well as vitamin D – and many studies have shown that it plays an important role in the protection against infection, numerous kinds of toxins as well as radiation damage.
 It is also generally anti-inflammatory and plays a role in the prevention of oxidative damage.
-Cholesterol production tends to rise in response to stress in general.
+Cholesterol production tends to rise in response to stress.

-Fruit sugar – or sucrose – helps to promote cholesterol production when more is needed for protection against stress of any kind.
-Sugar also helps to increase the rate at which cholesterol is converted into the protective substances mentioned above.
+It’s true that fruit sugar – or sucrose – helps to promote the production of cholesterol when more is needed for protection against stress of any kind.
+But it is also true that sugar helps to increase the rate at which cholesterol is converted into the protective substances (such as pregnenolone) mentioned above.

-A healthy thyroid metabolism is a central factor enabling cholesterol to carry out many of its more specialised, highly protective anti-aging functions.
+A healthy thyroid metabolism is a central factor enabling cholesterol to carry out many of its more specialized, highly protective anti-aging functions.
 Sugar consumption supports thyroid activity and energy metabolism in general.

-Thus sugar helps to encourage the efficient use of cholesterol and as a result, lowers levels detectable in the blood.
+Thus sugar helps to encourage the efficient use of cholesterol and as a result, helps to lower levels detectable in the blood.

 When thyroid and energy metabolism is suppressed – on the other hand – as a result of stress and aging, blood cholesterol levels often increase.